-5.6.1.
-Installing the Wrist Camera URCap
+4.1.1.
+Installing the URCap

-Make sure the Wrist Camera is properly mounted to the robot arm and that all electrical wiring is correctly done (see section Mechanical Installation on page 19 and section Electrical Setup on page 21).
-Make sure your Universal Robots software is up-to-date.
-The Wrist Camera URCap is compatible with PolyScope 3.9 and later versions.
+Make sure the Wrist Camera is properly mounted to the robot arm (see Mechanical Installation section) and that all electrical wiring is correctly done (see Electrical Setup section).
+Make sure that your PolyScope version is up-to-date and that your Universal Robots controller is compatible with the Wrist Camera's URCap package.

-For details on updating your URCap, see section Update and Uninstall on page 27.
+For details on updating your URCap, see Update and Uninstall section

-- 1. Go to robotiq.com/support. - 2.
+- 1. Go to support.robotiq.com. - 2.
 Click Select Product > Wrist Camera > Universal Robots > Software > Wrist Camera Software > DOWNLOAD ZIP.
 This downloads the latest UCC-X.X.X compressed file. - 3.
-Decompress the content of the latest UCC-X.X.X compressed file on the provided 16 Gb USB stick (Acc-USB-16G). - 4.
-Place the urcap file and the Vision System folder on the root of the USB drive, as shown in Fig. 5-5.
+Decompress the content of the latest UCC-X.X.X compressed file on the provided USB stick. - 4.
+Place the .urcap file and the Vision System folder on the root of the USB drive.